Book an Appointment Here!

 FIP (Feline Infectious Peritonitis): The theoretical and lower percentage of efficacy for this vaccine is not considered a large enough benefit to outweigh the risks of the vaccination itself.

-"They've been particularly supportive with our senior dogs during some of the toughest times.
+"LABAH has been particularly supportive with our senior dogs during some of the toughest times.
 Their staff are caring, patient, and experienced.
 Services are reasonably priced and their offices are quite charming being located in an old house.
-Over the years, we’ve seen other vets closer to our house, but we prefer Lake Austin Blvd Animal Hospital for the quality of care, the environment, and affordability."
+Over the years, we’ve seen other vets closer to our house, but we prefer LABAH for the quality of care, the environment, and affordability."